woheller69/gpscockpit/README.md

 Location coordinates can be copied to clipboard, shared, or opened in a maps app, if installed.
 Clearing A-GPS aiding data is also supported.

 Speed range can be selected by clicking on the speedometer.
+A left swipe on the speedometer will show an altimeter instead.
 When the START button is pressed travel distance is recorded (horizontal movement and also accumulated up and down movements).
 A change is only recognized and added to the distance if the position changes by more than 2x GPS accuracy for horizontal movement and 3x GPS accuracy for